adlnet/xAPI-Spec/xAPI.md

 * Remove the "voided" property from the Statement, if present.
 Remember, if the value of the voided property is true, then the Statement MUST NOT be converted.
 * Add "version": "1.0.0"
-* If an authority was not previously set, set the authority to an agent identified by an account with a homePage set to the home page corresponding to the system performing the conversion and an accountName of "unknown".
+* If an authority was not previously set, set the authority to an Agent identified by an account with a homePage set to the home page corresponding to the system performing the conversion and an accountName of "unknown".
 * if the Statement field in context was set, remove it from the Statement.